Art & Science

 Your work will not only be evaluated for its impact in this category but also for its potential to ignite interdisciplinary solutions.

-Nominations for the Science Breakthrough of the Year may be initiated by leading academics and academic institutions, universities, research organizations, companies, private and public research centres, academies, research funders, foundations, and individuals to nominate the latest breakthroughs in Art & Science.
+Nominations for the Breakthrough of the Year in Art & Science may be initiated by leading academics, universities, research organisations, companies, private and public research centres, academies, research funders, foundations, and individuals.

 Please note that submissions must be completed in English.